Strongly correlated physics in organic open-shell quantum systems: Methods

-The projection of $\mathbf{W}_R$ onto the $A$ subspace then yields the static screened interaction $\mathbf{W}_A$.
-Since we aim at performing many-body simulations of the effective model, we need to partially unscreen the Coulomb parameters, eliminating from $\mathbf{W}_A$ the screening channels arising from $A$-$A$ transitions included in $\mathbf{P}_R$, which will be treated at a more sophisticated level of theory.
+The projection of $\mathbf{W}_R$ onto the $A$ subspace then yields the screened interaction $\mathbf{W}_A$.
+Since we aim at performing many-body simulations of the effective model, we need to partially unscreen the Coulomb parameters by eliminating from $\mathbf{W}_A$ the screening channels arising from $A$-$A$ transitions included in $\mathbf{P}_R$.
+These contributions will instead be treated at a more sophisticated level of theory.
 This can be done according to the following prescription

 using the polarization $\mathbf{P}_A$ of the $A$ electrons obtained from $\mathbf{G}_A$ similarly to Eq.~(\ref{eq:P_R}).
-The matrix elements in $\mathbf{U}_A$ can therefore be regarded as the effective (partially screened) Coulomb parameters.
+The static components $\mathbf{U}_A(z=0)$ are the (partially screened) Coulomb parameters in the active space.